About DOVES Network

 We further believe in:

-Diversity, Equality, and Inclusion (DEI) - We believe in the strength of diversity and value differences among ourselves and within our communities.
+Diversity, Equity, and Inclusion (DEI) - We believe in the strength of diversity and value differences among ourselves and our communities.
+We believe that equity should be a true norm.
 We believe in the equality of all and in individual human rights, regardless of; race, color, religion, national origin, ancestry, ethnicity, immigration status, age, gender identity/expression, marital status, sexual preference/orientation, pregnancy, medical condition, disability, veteran’s or military status, or any other protected characteristic under the law.

 Why a Trauma-Informed Approached?